rishabhmthakur2/dfinity-cats/README.md

 1. run `npm run dev` or `npm run start`
 2. You can now interact with the APIs on localhost:8000 using tools like POSTMAN

-## Data storage
-The cat objects are stored in a MongoDB database hosted on the cloud using MongoDB Atlas.

 ## Endpoints